dret/webconcepts/concepts/jwt-confirmation-method/jku.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/jwt-confirmation-method/jku"
 title:         "JWT Confirmation Method: jku"
+concept-name:  JWT Confirmation Method
+concept-value: jku
 description: "The proof-of-possession key can be passed by reference instead of being passed by value.
 This is done using the \"jku\" member.
 Its value is a URI that refers to a resource for a set of JSON-encoded public keys represented as a JWK Set, one of which is the proof-of-possession key."
 ---